VJAI/http-supervisor/README.md

 You can pass a bunch of parameters to the `init` method to configure the tool which you can see at the API section.

+> Timing-Allow-Origin Header
+> In case of cross-origin requests, please send the [`Timing-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Timing-Allow-Origin) header for accurate display of duration and response size.

 ## Starting Audit